Search Menu

 Help, My Dog Ate Cinnamon!

 If your dog eats a large amount of cinnamon, you don’t need to panic.
 You should, however, call your veterinarian.
-Cinnamon is not fatal to dogs, but the side effects of too much cinnamon can be uncomfortable, and your veterinarian may have additional concerns and suggestions to help your dog recover from this spicy snack.
+Cinnamon is not fatal to dogs, but the side effects of too much cinnamon can be uncomfortable.
+Your veterinarian may also have additional concerns and suggestions to help your dog recover from this spicy snack.

 Can Dogs Eat Cinnamon Baked Goods?

-A little bit of cinnamon, like the amount used in most baked goods, is not going to hurt your dog.
-That being said, feeding your dog baked goods is not necessarily a good idea.
+A little bit of cinnamon, like the amount used in most baked goods, isn’t going to hurt your dog.
+That being said, it’s not necessarily a good idea to feed your dog baked goods meant for humans.
 Foods that are high in fat, sugar, and unnecessary calories can lead to obesity, diabetes, and complications such as pancreatitis.
 Some baked goods also may contain xylitol as a sweetener, which is very toxic.

-If you do choose to feed your dog baked goods with cinnamon, only feed small quantities on a very irregular basis, and make sure they do not contain other ingredients that could be toxic or harmful to your dog, like xylitol, chocolate, or raisins.
+If you do choose to feed your dog baked goods with cinnamon, only feed small quantities on a very irregular basis.
+Make sure they don’t contain other ingredients that could be toxic or harmful to your dog, like xylitol, chocolate, or raisins.

 Nutmeg and Cinnamon

-These symptoms can last up to 48 hours, but the bright side is that it would take a large amount of nutmeg to cause problems for dogs.
+These symptoms can last up to 48 hours.
+The bright side is that it would take a large amount of nutmeg to cause problems for dogs.
 The small amount used in baked goods is generally safe.
-If your dog consumes a large amount of nutmeg by accident, however, call your veterinarian and keep a close eye on them.
+If your dog consumes a large amount of nutmeg by accident, call your veterinarian for advice.

 Does Cinnamon Have Health Benefits for Dogs?

-To make a long story short, yes, dogs can eat cinnamon in small quantities, but it is not necessary or recommended.
+To make a long story short, yes, dogs can eat cinnamon in small quantities, but it isn’t necessary or recommended.